sodaphish/ptsh/README.md

 # PTSH
 the pentester's shell

 PTSH is a shell written in python, with the intention of providing extensions beyond what a traditional shell provides, such as logging, workspaces, database for tracking various findings, as well as replacements for some tools to integrate their data collection into the database.
+And most importantly, the ability to provide reports of those activities as well as logs to support that report.

 Currently all code is being kept in the dev tree until we hit the first milestone.